Replacement Educational Programs and Operations Levy & Replacement Capital Projects Levy

 - funding for components beyond state funding, including visual arts and music;

 - program administration and extracurricular stipends.

-What has MISD accomplished with Educational Programs and Operations funds?
+What has MISD done using Educational Programs and Operations Levy funds?

 - Class-size reduction across all grades;

 - 7-period-day at HS and expanded electives;